Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part1.markdown

 **Step 5:**

-> Double-click the pom.xml in the `Package Explorer` to open it.
+> Double-click `pom.xml` in the `Package Explorer` in your newly created package to open it.
 Click the `pom.xml` tab at the bottom of the screen to activate it.
 You should now see something like this.

 ![drawing](/images/screenshot_4.png)